Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/gmac.rst

     1. The bit-width of initialization vector must be precisely 96 as recommended in the standard to promote interoperability, efficiency, and simplicity of the design.

-The internal structure of GMAC is shown in the figure below:
+The internal structure of GMAC is shown in the following figure:

 .. image:: /images/internal_structure_of_gmac.png
    :alt: Structure of GMAC
    :width: 100%
    :align: center

-As we can see from the chart, the GMAC can be divided into two individual parts: The preGMAC and genGMAC.
+As seen from the chart, the GMAC can be divided into two individual parts: The preGMAC and genGMAC.
 These two parts can work independently, so they are designed into parallel dataflow processes, connected by streams (FIFOs).